 “Not only are businesses unprepared for a breach, the majority would not actually be aware that they had been subject to a breach until months later.
-The security world is preoccupied with the idea of stopping breaches but this report reinforces the evidence that it is time for a change in attitude and a shift towards a defence and breach detection strategy.
+The security world is preoccupied with the idea of stopping breaches but this report reinforces the evidence that it is time for a change in attitude and a shift towards a defense and breach detection strategy.

-“Modern IT environments need to start operating Security Best Practices – remove vulnerabilities then maintain hardened system integrity through change control.
+“Modern IT environments need to start operating Security Best Practices – remove vulnerabilities then maintain Hardened System Integrity through change control.
 It is only by spotting the breach in time that an organization has any chance of effectively managing security.”

 You can read the full article on SC Magazine here.